Taman Negara is the National park of Malaysia. It is a must-visit travel destination for nature lovers and casual travelers alike.

 The quiet and still water turned into rolling waves as we traveled deeper into the jungle.

-Eventually, our boat stopped at a place about twenty minutes of trekking to Lata Berkoh as the cascades mark the ends of the accessibility by boat.
+Eventually, our boat stopped at a place about twenty minutes of trekking to Lata Berkoh as the cascades marked the ends of the accessibility by boat.

 We invited every visitor we met and took a group photo in front of the signboard.